decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/participate.md

 ### Key Ways to Participate

 #### 1. **Integrate Decentralized AI & Data Marketplace Capabilities**
-- **Plug into Our Infrastructure**: Easily integrate Doctelligence’s decentralized protocol for secure AI training and data exchange without moving sensitive data.
+- **Plug into Our Infrastructure**: Easily integrate Doctelligence’s decentralized protocol for secure AI training on data without moving sensitive data.

 #### 2. **Build Decentralized Applications**
 - **Leverage Peer-to-Peer Network**: Build scalable applications powered by our decentralized network, ensuring security and privacy.

 #### 3. **Contribute to the Core Ecosystem**
 - **Help Shape the Future**: Contribute to Doctelligence’s core infrastructure and governance.
 [Join us on GitHub](https://github.com/Doctelligence) to collaborate and build.

-#### 4. **Earn Rewards for Your Contributions**
-- **Stablecoin Incentives**: Participants, including developers and validators, earn **stablecoin rewards** for their contributions, ensuring fair compensation and continued growth.

 ### Why Choose Doctelligence?